zillow/drywall/specs/Toast.md

 #### Who is the primary consumer for this component?
 Does it belong in the core API?

-Everyone, this should be a core component.
+This is a core component.

 #### Are there any accessibility concerns or guidelines that should be followed?